Conor McKeon

 Conor McKeon (born 4 january 1994) is a rugby union player from Ireland.
 He primarily played fly-half for most of his youth career, before changing to scrum-half at senior level.
 McKeon played professionally for Irish provincial side Connacht in the Pro14 having come through the team's academy, and played his club rugby for Athlone-based side Buccaneers.

 In April 2019, it was announced that McKeon would retire from rugby due to injury.
 His retirement came at the end of the 2018–19 season aged just 25.

 Early life

 McKeon was born in Dublin, and grew up in Rathfarnham.
 He played rugby from a young age, with St Mary's, and also played hurling with Ballyboden St Enda's.
 McKeon attended Gonzaga College in Ranelagh, where he chose to focus exclusively on rugby.
-During his time in the college, he played as a fly-half and was part of the school's team in the Leinster Senior Cup.
+During his time in the college, he played as a fly-half and was part of the school's team in the Leinster Senior Schools Cup.
 After leaving school, McKeon joined All-Ireland League side Lansdowne.
 He received his third level education at NUI Galway, where he studied commerce.